ckeditor/ckeditor5/docs/framework/development-tools/package-generator/javascript-package.md

 ### `translations:validate`

-Peforms only validation steps as described in [`translations:synchronize`](#translationssynchronize) script, but without modifying any files.
+Peforms only validation steps described in [`translations:synchronize`](#translationssynchronize) script without modifying any files.
 It only checks the correctness of the context file against the `t()` function calls.

 Examples: